 My name is Jim Love.

-I’ve been in IT and business for over 30 years.
-I worked my way up, literally from the mail room and I’ve done every job from mail clerk to CEO.
+I’ve been in IT and business for over 40 years instead of 30.
+I still worked my way up, literally from the mail room and I’ve done every job from mail clerk to CEO.

 My twitter account describes me with a line from the Steve Miller song — “I’m a picker, I’m a grinner, I’m a lover and I’m a sinner.”